daniel-siclarity/jax-fem/applications/capacitance/README.md

 2. Physical groups identifying conductors and dielectric regions
 3. Proper boundary conditions

+For large designs with many conductors, the tool can be configured to only analyze a subset of conductors to reduce computation time.

+## How It Works

+The implementation follows these key steps:

+1. **Mesh Reading**: Parses GMSH files to extract geometry, conductors, and material properties
+2. **Material Assignment**: Maps dielectric constants to mesh elements based on material regions
+3. **Boundary Setup**: Sets up Dirichlet boundary conditions (fixed potentials) on conductor surfaces
+4. **Direct Solution**: For efficiency, we directly apply boundary conditions without using a full solver
+5. **Surface Charge Calculation**: Computes surface charge on conductors from the electric field gradient
+6. **Capacitance Matrix**: Constructs the capacitance matrix from the potential/charge relationship

+The improved implementation handles edge cases robustly:
+- Empty or missing material properties
+- Very large meshes with many conductors
+- Complex geometry with multiple dielectric regions

 ## Output

 The application produces:

-1. VTU files showing the electric potential distribution (viewable in ParaView)
-2. A text file containing the capacitance matrix
+1. A text file containing the capacitance matrix
-3. Log information about the simulation
+2. Log information about the simulation

-## Advanced Options

-The application supports various options for controlling the simulation:

-- Material properties (dielectric constants)
-- Solver options
-- Mesh refinement
-- Visualization settings

 ## Requirements